Brob2nd/Smash-Remix-Debugged/readme.md

 - Metal Mario, Giant DK, and polygon versions of the original cast are available via d-pad up or down.
 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.
-- Giga Bowser, Super Sonic, and Metal Luigi are available via d-pad up.
+- Giga Bowser, Mad Piano, Super Sonic and Metal Luigi are available via d-pad up.
-- Polygon versions of some of the remix cast are available via d-pad down.
+- Polygon versions of the remix cast are available via d-pad down.

 ### Character Select Debug Menu
 A menu for modifying certain character attributes is available on each panel.